 Yes!
 This Spanish spinach and chickpea stew is naturally vegan.
 It's one of my favorite vegetarian and vegan tapas.

-I like to serve my espinacas con garbanzos as part of a tapas feast (but you can also serve it as a side dish to roasted meat).
-Some of my favorite tapas to go with it are:
+I like to serve my espinacas con garbanzos as part of a tapas feast, but you can also serve it as a side dish to roasted meat.

 More Delicious Spanish Stews